 On July 24, 2021, the Company entered into a short-term note payable for \$600,169 bearing interest at 5.34% to finance a portion of the directors' and officers' liability insurance and employment practices liability insurance premiums.
-Principal and interest payments on this note began August 24, 2021 and are made evenly based on a straight-line amortization over a 10-month period with the final payment being due on May 24, 2022.
+Principal and interest payments on this note began August 24, 2021 and are made evenly based on a straight-line amortization over a 10-month period with the final payment being made on May 16, 2022.